-The requirements for the BSc Gender and Development programme outlined in this Handbook are to be followed strictly by (i) newly-admitted students, i.e., students accepted to the Institute during the 2019-2020 academic year, (ii) students continuing in the BSc programme; (iii) students who are transferring into the Institute during the 2019-2020 academic year, and (iv) students approved for a change of Major or applying to complete a Minor.
+The requirements for the BSc Gender and Development programme outlined in this Handbook are to be followed strictly by (i) newly-admitted students, i.e., students accepted to the Institute during the 2021-2022 academic year, (ii) students continuing in the BSc programme; (iii) students who are transferring into the Institute during the 2021-2022 academic year, and (iv) students applying to complete a Minor.

-The Institute also provides information on student enrichment and academic support programmes within the UWI that enhance teaching and learning.
+The Institute also provides information on student enrichment and academic support programmes within The UWI that enhance teaching and learning.
 Updates are also provided on our annual calendar of events that are an important part of our outreach programme.
 We invite you to view our online resources or visit the Institute's Office to for information.